digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Note that your Postgres database setup requires appropriate tuning to achieve the desired performance.
 Canton
-is database heavy.
+is database-heavy.
 This section should give you a starting point for your tuning efforts.
 You may want to consult
 the :ref:`troubleshooting section <how_to_measure_db_performance>` on how to analyze whether the database is a limiting factor.

 This guide can give you a starting point for tuning.
 Ultimately, every use case is different and the exact resource requirements cannot